• Skip to primary navigation

-A variety of small school projects can be built using just a couple of transistors.
-This ebook includes a collection of practical and fascinating circuit ideas using just a few number of parts.
+A variety of small school projects can be built using just two transistors.
+This compilation includes a collection of practical and fascinating circuit ideas using just a few number of parts.

 You may take the help of the chart here.